-C. auris is an emerging multi-drug resistant yeast that was discovered in 2009 in Asia, and has since spread worldwide.
-The earliest known case in the United States was in 2013.
-Due to resistance to many antifungal drugs, C. auris is considered an urgent antimicrobial resistance threat by the Centers for Disease Control and Prevention (CDC).
-C. auris spreads easily in health care settings and is difficult to treat due to drug-resistance.
+C. auris is an emerging yeast that, due to resistance to many antifungal drugs, is considered an urgent antimicrobial resistance threat by the Centers for Disease Control and Prevention (CDC).
+C. auris spreads easily in health care settings and is difficult to treat due to drugresistance.
 Invasive infections with C. auris are particularly concerning and have caused death in about one in three persons who developed severe disease due to this infection.

-According to the CDC C. auris tracking tool, there were 2,377 clinical cases and 5,754 colonization/screening cases identified from January 2022 - December 2022 across 29 states.
-Clinical cases are based on cultures or culture-independent diagnostic testing from specimens collected during the course of clinical care for the purpose of diagnosing or treating disease.
-Colonization/screening cases are identified when swabs are collected from patients to determine whether they may be carrying the organism somewhere on their bodies without active signs of infection.
+According to the CDC's C. auris. tracking tool, there were 2,377 clinical cases and 5,754 colonization/screening cases identified from January 2022 - December 2022 across 29 states.